NYU-IOS-App-Developers/Group-App-Project/README.md

    * User can view recipes of a certain dietary restriction
 * Recipe Detail Screen
    * User can see more information about a certain recipe (list of ingredients, step by step process of cooking a meal, photo of the final meal)
-   * User can mark what kind of recipes they made and get "points" for it
 * Recipe Feed
    * User can see different recipes
    * User can filter the recipes based on their dietary restrictions, courses.
-   * User can logout
-* Recipe Search Result
+* Recipe Search Result Screen
    * User can view the list of recipes that were generated after they clicked the Search button.
-* Recipe Generate Result
+* Recipe Generate Result Screen
    * User can view the list of recipes that were generated after they clicked the Generate by Ingredients button.
 * Profile Screen
    * Allows user to upload a photo and fill in "bio" information that is interesting to them and others